 Richard Ritenbaugh, reflecting on the widespread belief in many pagan cultures that local tribal deities claim territoriality over their adherents' land, maintains that God had to disabuse Israel from believing such nonsense, using scattering and exile to . . .

 Richard Ritenbaugh, reviewing Charles Hughes Smith's findings that the entire status quo is a fraud, reiterates that the financial system, the political system, national defense, the healthcare system, higher education, mainstream corporate media, and cult. . .

-Leprosy is a horrible, disfiguring disease, one that the ancients said could only be cured by an act of God Himself.
-Martin Collins shows that Jesus' healing of a leper manifested His divine power and mercy.
+Leprosy is a horrible disease, one that the ancients said could only be cured by God Himself.
+Jesus' healing of a leper manifested His divine power and mercy.

 It is not unusual today for a member of God's church to feel ill at ease with the world around him. ...

 During the spring and summer of 1980, Terry Fox pursued his "Marathon of Hope" to raise money for cancer research, running in effect 143 consecutive marathons.
 His experience contains similarities to a Christian's life, and we can extract lessons that appl. . .